TyzzyT/Sonoff-NSPanel-with-ESPHome/README.md

 - Display CO2 livingroom value on the dashboard/livingroom page
 - Maybe change the rendered color field into a static image
 - Maybe change the color temperature buttons into a slider

-# Remarks
-I tried to write as much comments as possible, because this can help you understand the configuration.
-If you still don't understand anything, please let me know.\
-Because I'm running two Home Assistant instances (one test and one production), I can't use the homeassistant service directly inside the ESPHome config.
-Because that way it will toggle the light twice and thus not do anything.
-That's why I only defined the binary sensors inside ESPHome and did all the automation inside Home Assistant.\
-To make sure that all data on the display is being updated, I'm using a template switch called nextion_init.
-All values are only being send to the display after this switch is turned on.
-Switch will automatically turn on once the API has an active connection.

 # Pictures
 ![Dashboard](https://github.com/TyzzyT/Sonoff-NSPanel-with-ESPHome/blob/main/images/page-dashboard.png?raw=true)\